zeskeertwee/vach/vach/README.md

 ---

 `vach`, pronounced like "puck" but with a "v", is a archiving and resource transmission format.
 It was built to be secure, contained and protected.
 It was, in fact, designed by the [SCP](https://en.wikipedia.org/wiki/SCP_Foundation) to keep your anomalous assets compact and secure during transmission. `vach` also has in-built support for multiple compression schemes (LZ4, Snappy and Brolti), [data signing](https://github.com/dalek-cryptography/ed25519-dalek), leaf [bitflags](https://docs.rs/vach/0.1.5/vach/prelude/struct.Flags.html#), [encryption](https://crates.io/crates/aes-gcm-siv/0.10.3) and some degree of archive customization.
 Check out the `vach` spec at **[spec.txt](https://github.com/zeskeertwee/virtfs-rs/blob/main/spec/main.txt)**.
-Any and *all* help will be much appreciated, especially proof reading the docs and code review.
+Any and **all** help will be much appreciated, especially proof reading the docs and code review.

-## Sample usage
+## Simple usage

 ```rust
 use std::fs::File;